-This time we are using the second method just select the “4” from formula bar then right click and then click on Format cells
+This time we are using the second method just select the “4” from the formula bar, then right-click and then click on Format cells

 Now the output will be CH4.

-A subscript is also used to distinguish between different types of a subatomic particle.
+A subscript is also used to distinguish between different types of subatomic particles.
 Thus electron, muon, and tau neutrinos are denoted νe, νμ and ντ.